 In addition, the new law establishes a risk-based scientific process and framework for ascertaining additional allergens covered by the Federal Food, Drug, and Cosmetic Act.

 The U.S. Senate passed the FASTER Act with unanimous approval after earning overwhelming bipartisan support in the U.S. House of Representatives.

 This legislation marks the first time since 2004 that lawmakers have added a new allergen to the Food Allergen Labeling and Consumer Protection Act (FALCPA) and is the most significant legislation to emerge from Washington since the Food Safety Modernization Act (FSMA).

 FSMA updated multiple essential food and beverage regulations.
 Still, allergen controls and the revised Good Manufacturing Practices (GMPs) that support them could arguably be some of the most important.
-For example, FSMA’s Hazard Analysis and Risk-Based Preventive Controls (HARPC) Rule goes so far as to define label requirements and elevate undeclared allergens as hazards to be controlled.
+For example, FSMA’s Hazard Analysis and Risk-Based Preventive Controls (HARPC) Rule defines label requirements and classifies undeclared allergens as hazards.

 With the entire food industry shifting from reacting to foodborne diseases to actively preventing them, here’s what you need to know.